HypestTeam/livestreambot/README.md

 There are a couple dependencies.

 - [praw](https://github.com/praw-dev/praw), which is used for the reddit API integration.
-- [requests](https://github.com/kennethreitz/requests/) which is used for the HTTP requests.
+- [aiohttp](https://github.com/aio-libs/aiohttp) which is used for the HTTP requests.

+Note that this bot requires Python 3.7 or higher.

 Installing the dependencies should be as easy as doing:

-    pip install praw && pip install requests
+    pip install praw && pip install aiohttp

 On the command line.